wKovacs64/react-native-responsive-image-view/README.md

 to fit the image into a statically shaped box such as a navigation drawer header.

+### Component-only Inputs

-## Render Prop Function
+#### Render Prop Function

-This is where you render whatever you want to based on the state of `react-native-responsive-image-view`.
+This is where you render whatever you want to based on the state of `react-native-responsive-image-view` when using the component (not applicable when using the hook).
 It's just a function or component, available in a few different ways.
 Read Donavon West's very opinionated but informative [post about them][faccs-and-ci] for more information.
 They all receive the same props, so it is purely a stylistic choice left up to you as the consumer.

 ```jsx
 // component injection